-The deadline for EU’s Global Data Protection Regulation (GDPR) passed in May 2018, but one in three organizations (including those outside the EU) are expected to invest in GDPR-related consulting and implementation services in the next year.
+The deadline for EU’s Global Data Protection Regulation (GDPR) passed in May 2018, but many organizations (including those outside the EU) are still catching up and expected to invest in GDPR-related consulting and implementation services in the next year.
 GDPR dictates the protocols that companies must follow when collecting and storing users’ data.

 Costs of an attack are increasing

 A survey of 660 IT security professionals found that the cost of a successful cybersecurity attack now averages $7.1 million, up from $5 million the year before.
-More specifically, the average cost for each compromised endpoint is $440, while small to medium-size businesses average even higher at $763 per endpoint.
+More specifically, the average cost for each compromised endpoint is $440, while small- to medium-sized businesses average even higher at $763 per endpoint.
 These costs include losses in productivity, IT and data theft.

 We’ll dig into some additional, specific drivers for security spending in the “Technologies” section below.
 But first, let’s look at some of the emerging cyber-threats you need to be aware of in the months ahead.